niels-slotboom/notes/Submanifolds.typ

   The role of the bundle projection map $pi:cal(E)->cal(M)$ is straightforward: it takes such a pair $(p, X_p)$ and projects it onto the point $p in cal(M)$ to which the vector space is attached.
 In our analogy, this means that the bundle projection "reads" the position within the stack of paper and returns the corresponding piece of paper, or more formally, the point on the line to which the sheet is attached.

   This map must be surjective: every point $p in cal(M)$ must have a corresponding vector space attached to it.
-If it were not surjec tive, there would exist a point $p in cal(M)$ without any associated vector, which would contradict the idea of "attaching a vector space to each point of the manifold".
+If it were not surjective, there would exist a point $p in cal(M)$ without any associated vector---this would contradict the idea of "attaching a vector space to each point of the manifold".

 + _Fibres_: The fibre at $p in cal(M)$ is the collection of all vectors attached to $p$, i.e. its preimage under the bundle projection $pi$.
 More precisely,
   $